emiranda/bear-classifier-training-notebook/README.md

 ## Overview

-This project demonstrates how to train a image classifier that distinguishes between grizzly bears, black bears, and teddy bears.
+This project demonstrates how to train an image classifier that distinguishes between grizzly bears, black bears, and teddy bears.
 The model was built using the fastai library and fine-tuned from a pre-trained `resnet18` backbone.

 The resulting `.pkl` file is used in production on Hugging Face Spaces:
 👉 [Live Demo](https://huggingface.co/spaces/emiranda182/bear_classifier)